lheredias/Luftmensch/README.md

 * Merging PDF files
 * Converting PDF into PDF/A
-* Having all the pages of a PDF file adopt vertical A4 dimensions without messing up its content.
+* Having all the pages of a PDF adopt vertical A4 dimensions without messing up its content.

 Although can be used altogether, each option is independent from one another.